wpmetabox/docs/_docs/extensions/mb-user-profile.md

 `email_as_username`|Use email for username.
 If this param is `true`, then the username field will disappear.
 `recaptcha_key`|Google reCaptcha site key (version 3).
 Optional.
 `recaptcha_secret`|Google reCaptcha secret key (version 3).
 Optional.
+`show_if_user_can`|Always show the form if the current user has a proper capability.
+Should be a [WordPress capability](https://wordpress.org/support/article/roles-and-capabilities/).
+Useful if admins want to register for other people.

 ### Login form